AmpersandJS/examples/contributing.md

-# contributing an example
+# How to contribute an example

-Hi!
-So glad you're wanting to contribute.
+Hi there.
+So glad you're wanting to contribute!

-This collection is curated by the core ampersand team.
+This collection of patterns submitted by ampersand users, and curated by the core team.

+We want a really broad range of examples to show ampersand's flexibility!

-A wide variety of examples is great!
-But to make sure your efforts are not wasted, we suggest you file an issue first describing what you're planning on submitting.
+To make sure your efforts are not wasted, we suggest you file an issue first describing what you're planning on submitting.

 Also, in order to keep them as digestible and usable as possible here's a few rough guidelines.